 The High Hedges Act only applies to evergreen trees or shrubs comprising of two or more stems and which are above two metres in height.
 The advice given by the government is that the Council should only be involved in a hedge dispute as a last resort.

 The following factsheet gives advice on how to deal with high hedges.
 Please read through this before contacting the Council.

 - Download (149KB)

-Over the garden hedge - this is a government leaflet about how to settle your hedge differences without involving the local authority.
+Over the garden hedge is a government leaflet about how to settle your hedge differences without involving the local authority.

-High hedges: complaining to the Council - this is government issued guidance explaining the powers that local authorities have to deal with high hedge disputes.
+High hedges: complaining to the Council is government issued guidance explaining the powers that local authorities have to deal with high hedge disputes.